tonoli/Linux_the_cat/README.md

 It should read the whole file to you.
 Kinda like a basic `cat` implementation without the options.

-##How did I came up with this function?
+## How did I came up with this function?

+### Sorry this is in French, I'll translate that one day :)

-#Rappels :
+Rappel :
 int Read (int fd, char * buf, int BUFF_SIZE) read renvoi = 1 quand il arrive lire  n octets sans arriver à la fin du fichier read renvoi = 0 quand il arrive en fin de fichier